AS Roma: Supporters

 Roma is the fifth-most supported football club in Italy – behind Juventus, Internazionale, A.C.
 Milan and Napoli – with approximately 7% of Italian football fans supporting the club, according to the Doxa Institute-L'Espresso's research of April 2006.
 Historically, the largest section of Roma supporters in the city of Rome have come from the inner-city, especially Testaccio.

 The traditional ultras group of the club was Commando Ultrà Curva Sud commonly abbreviated as CUCS.
 This group was founded by the merger of many smaller groups and was considered one of the most historic in the history of European football.
 However, by the mid-1990s, CUCS had been usurped by rival factions and ultimately broke up.
 Since that time, the Curva Sud of the Stadio Olimpico has been controlled by more right-wing groups, including A.S.
 Roma Ultras, Boys and Giovinezza, among others.
 However, the oldest group, Fedayn, is apolitical, and politics is not the main identity of Roma, just a part of their overall identity.
 Besides ultras groups, it is believed Roma fans support the left as opposed to Lazio supporters, which are notoriously proud of their right-wing affiliation.
+According to football journalists Richard Hall and Luca Hodges-Ramon, "Roma's hardcore support have traditionally been associated with left-wing politics", though the Boys have a neo-fascist ideology.

 In November 2015, Roma's ultras and their Lazio counterparts boycotted Roma's 1–0 victory in the Derby della Capitale in protest at new safety measures imposed at the Stadio Olimpico.
 The measures – imposed by Rome's prefect, Franco Gabrielli – had involved plastic glass dividing walls being installed in both the Curva Sud and Curva Nord, splitting the sections behind each goal in two.
 Both sets of ultras continued their protests for the rest of the season, including during Roma's 4–1 victory in the return fixture.
 Lazio's ultras returned to the Curva Nord for Roma's 1–4 victory in December 2016, but the Roma ultras continue to boycott matches.

 The most known club anthem is "Roma (non-si discute, si ama)", also known as "Roma Roma", by singer Antonello Venditti.
 The title roughly means, "Roma is not to be questioned, it is to be loved," and it is sung before each match.
 The song "Grazie Roma", by the same singer, is played at the end of victorious home matches.
 Recently, the main riff of The White Stripes' song "Seven Nation Army" has also become widely popular at matches.